yangrongting/SXCtest/README.md

 # SXCtest
-There are some test report form SXc
+There are some test reports form SXc